hk-coursera/data-cleaning-assignment/CodeBook.md

 5. Variable names, that in original data set were provided in features.txt file, were used as column names (after removing all '()' symbols and replacing '-' with '.').
 6. Tidy data set was created, where each row contains average of each variable for each activity and each subject.

-processed_data.csv - filename of new data set created by run_analysis.R script. summarized_data.csv - filename of tidy data set created by run_analysis.R script.
+tidy_summarized_dataset.txt - filename of tidy data set created by run_analysis.R script.

+full_processed_dataset.txt - filename of full data set created by run_analysis.R script.

 ####The set of variables estimated from these signals present in this dataset: